shiftproject/shift-cluster-setup/README.md

 curl https://install.shiftproject.com | env=testnet bash
 ```

 This will place it in the bin directory of your home folder and make it executable.
-Make sure that `$HOME/bin` is included in your $PATH.
+Make sure that `$HOME/bin` is included in your `$PATH`.

 After this manager script is installed to actually install the binaries and join the cluster you will have to run